Phantasm IV: Oblivion: Production

 Canadian filmmaker Roger Avary, a self-professed hardcore fan of the Phantasm series, wrote an epic screenplay titled Phantasm 1999 as a sequel to Phantasm III: Lord of the Dead.
 It was set in a post-apocalyptic near future and would feature Bruce Campbell as a co-star.
 As the project ran into financing difficulties, Don Coscarelli wrote and directed Phantasm IV: Oblivion as a precursor to the project, using numerous outtakes from the preceding films.
 Avary also appeared in the film as one of the Civil War soldiers.
 Despite these efforts, the budget for the sequel, now retitled Phantasm's End, could not be secured.

 Oblivions budget was considerably lower than the previous two Phantasm films.
 While Phantasm II had a budget of $3,000,000 and Phantasm III: Lord of the Dead had a budget of $2,500,000, the filmmakers were only able to secure $650,000 to make Phantasm IV: Oblivion.
 The filmmakers had to be inventive with the budget, much like the first film, which had only $300,000 budget.
 For the Civil War dream sequence, a Civil War reenactment group was hired in exchange for a $200 donation.
 Because the production could afford to build only a few sets, several key scenes were filmed in the desert, making this the only Phantasm movie without significant scenes inside a mausoleum setting, except the very beginning and toward the end.
 Filming took place largely in Death Valley and Lone Pine, California.

 The swarm of spheres was done by several fans of Phantasm, who then showed it to Reggie Bannister who, in turn, showed it to Coscarelli.
 KNB EFX group also helped out a bit on the film as a favor to Coscarelli.

 Release

 Phantasm IV: Oblivion had its world premiere at the Fantasia International Film Festival in Montreal, Quebec, Canada on August 4, 1998.

 Home media

 Phantasm IV: Oblivion was released directly to video in the United States by Orion Home Video on October 13, 1998, with pre-order screening cassettes were released on July 14, 1998.

 On August 1, 2000, MGM Home Entertainment released VHS and DVD editions of the film..
 The film was re-released on DVD on August 26, 2008, by Anchor Bay Entertainment.
 News reports indicated the Anchor Bay release would be the uncut version, however, the special edition contains only the R-rated version (as did the MGM release).

-The film was released for the first time on Blu-ray on September 18, 2018, by Well Go USA.
+The film was released on Blu-ray on September 18, 2018, by Well Go USA.